Trentan/IngAusOfxFixWin/README.md

   transactions into GnuCash with the default FITID as supplied by the bank.
-As there is a limited range of date selection criteria when downloading the transactions in OFX format from the bank website, limiting the date range of transactions output from SuncorpAusOfxFix will stop GnuCash importing transactions which it doesn't recognise as duplicates because the FITID's are not the same.
+As there is a limited range of date selection criteria when downloading the transactions in OFX format from the bank website, limiting the date range of transactions output from OfxFix will stop GnuCash importing transactions which it doesn't recognise as duplicates because the FITID's are not the same.

 <a name="Home Page"></a>
 ### Home Page ###
 None

-<a name="SuncorpAusOfxFixVersion"></a>
+<a name="OfxFixVersion"></a>
-## Selecting SuncorpAusOfxFix Version ##
+## Selecting OfxFix Version ##

-SuncorpAusOfxFix V1.x runs in Java 8.
+OfxFix V1.x runs in Java 8.

-SuncorpAusOfxFix V2.x runs in Java 11.
+OfxFix V2.x runs in Java 11.

-SuncorpAusOfxFix versions 1.x and 2.x have the same functionality.
+OfxFix versions 1.x and 2.x have the same functionality.
 Currently (Sep 2019), the only difference is the version of Java they run in.
-Note that as Java 8 is no longer being developed, future SuncorpAusOfxFix enhancements may not be included in V1.x.
+Note that as Java 8 is no longer being developed, future OfxFix enhancements may not be included in V1.x.

 **Definition**